paulsubarna/CONFEDMADE/README.md

 ## Results
-All clients and server save their evaluation metrics such as training and validation loss at the $path$ in the logger.py.
+All clients and server save their evaluation metrics such as training and validation loss at the $\path\to\log_file$ in the logger.py.
 Additionally, they create their own log files in `\path\to\output\logs\`, which include the experimental setups, such as learning rate, batch-size, etc. The log files will be updated for every comunication rounds.